raul23/search-ebooks/README.rst

 Command-line program that searches through content and metadata of different types of ebooks.

-It allows you to choose the search backend for the different ebook formats.
+It allows you to choose the search-backend for the different ebook formats.
 By default, these are the search backends for each type of ebooks:

 * ``.djvu``: `djvutxt`_ extracts the text and then it is search on